apache/activemq-artemis/docs/hacking-guide/en/code.md

    <a name="commitMessageDetails"></a> When you commit your changes you will need to supply a commit message.
 We follow the
     50/72 git commit message format.
 An ActiveMQ Artemis commit message should be formatted in the following manner:

-   1. Add the ARTEMIS JIRA (if one exists) followed by a brief description of the change in the first line.
-This line should be limited to 50 characters.
+   1. Add the first line with the summary, using maximum 50 characters.
+Start the summary with the jira key (ARTEMIS-XXX) followed by a brief description of the change.
+Use the prefix `NO-JIRA` only for a very small insignificant change, like a typo or a small doc fix.
+Bug fixes, features or any code change, really should be accompanied by a jira, so they can clearly be reported in the release notes.
    1. Insert a single blank line after the first line.
    1. Provide a detailed description of the change in the following lines, breaking paragraphs where needed.
 These lines should be wrapped at 72 characters.